 Nothing is born in a vacuum.
 Characters don’t emerge fully formed.
-Creating compelling characters is a process of getting to know them and working to make them come to life.
+Character development is a process of getting to know your characters and working to make them come to life.
 They’re developed through character sketches, through the writing process itself, through lots feedback, and diligent revision.

 What Is a Character Sketch?